 The proposed conceptualization serves as a guide for formulating and evaluating search capabilities in practice.
-The proposed conceptualization provides guidance for managing the search for opportunities to achieve useful results.
+Besides, it guides for managing the search for opportunities to achieve the useful results.

 3 Methods

-Our article demonstrates the results of an empirical study using the method of comparison, static observation, RCFA data, and interview method by obtaining information about enterprises in Kazakhstan.
+Our article demonstrates the results of an empirical study using methods of comparison, static observation, RCFA data, and interview method by obtaining information about enterprises in Kazakhstan.